nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

         </CollaborationInfo>

+**Note:** The document scheme is not mandatory and can be omitted.
+In that case, also `::` can be omitted.

 #### 3.5.3 Specifying Process Scheme and Process Identifier in AP PMode and in AS4 Message

-In PMODE the following excerpt corresponds to process with scheme `servicetype` and identifier `bdx:noprocess`:
+In PMode the following excerpt corresponds to process with scheme `servicetype` and identifier `bdx:noprocess`:

         <services>
             <service name="someservicename" value="bdx:noprocess" type="servicetype"/>